MrBoy31/pwning-bb-wargames/part-ii-challenge-hunting/finding-the-score-board.md

 # Finding the Score Board

 In part 1 you were introduced to the Score Board and learned how it tracks your challenge hacking progress.
-You also had a "happy path" tour through the Juice Shop application from the perspective of a regular customer without malicious intentions.
+You also had a "happy path" tour through the *Bad Bank Shop* application from the perspective of a regular customer without malicious intentions.
 But you never saw the Score Board, did you?

 ## Challenges covered in this chapter